weibb123/Engineering-on-Google-Cloud/README.md

 # Data-with-Google-Cloud

-A project to learn about essential features on Google Cloud while doing data anylsis.
+A project to learn about essential tools on Google Cloud

 This project involve using multiple tools on Google Cloud Platform.